Fuel Glossary205 terms

 Glycemic Index

-Glycemic index (GI) ranks carbohydrate foods by how quickly they raise blood glucose in standardized testing.
+Glycemic Index ranks carbohydrate foods by how quickly they raise blood glucose under standardized testing conditions.

 Glycemic Load

-Glycemic Load combines carbohydrate quality and portion size into a practical planning number for timing and repeatability..
+Glycemic Load combines carbohydrate quality and portion size into one planning number.

 Intermittent Fasting